goodluckoguzie/WAD/DiscoverHealthDevelopmentAssessment/DiscoverHealthPartE.markdown

    import 'leaflet/dist/leaflet.css';

    /**
-    * SearchView handles search, map display, and login/logout on the index page.
+    * SearchView handles search, map display, login, signup, and logout on the index page.
     * Displays resources as a list and map markers, and allows map-based resource addition.
     */
    export default function SearchView() {